-In addition, in the event we terminate his employment or other service relationship with us without cause, he terminates his employment or other service relationship with us terminates by reason of his death or disability.
-Mr. Iwicki is entitled to the automatic vesting and exercisability of any unvested options that would have vested if Mr. Iwicki's employment or other service relationship with us had continued for twenty-four months following such termination.
-In addition, provided Mr. Iwicki is employement or other service relationship with us without cause or by him for good reason in contemplation of a change of control, as defined in the letter agreement, or in the event of the termination of Mr. Iwicki's employment by us without cause or by him for good reason in contemplation of a change of control, as defined in the letter agreement, Mr. Iwicki's time-based equity awards will vest in full upon consummation of such change in control.
+In addition, in the event we terminate his employment or other service relationship with us without cause, he terminates his employment or other service relationship with us for good reason, or his employment or other service relationship with us terminates by reason of his death or disability, Mr. Iwicki is entitled to the automatic vesting and exercisability of any unvested options that would have vested if Mr. Iwicki's employment or other service relationship with us had continued for twenty-four months following such termination.
+In addition, provided Mr. Iwicki is an employee, member of our board of directors or is otherwise providing services to us at the time of a change of control, as defined in the letter agreement, or in the event of the termination of Mr. Iwicki's employment by us without cause or by him for good reason in contemplation of a change of control, as defined in the letter agreement, Mr. Iwicki's time-based equity awards will vest in full upon consummation of such change in control.
 Options granted to Mr. Iwicki will be exercisable for up to eighteen months following the termination of his employment or other relationship with us other than a termination for cause.
 Mr. Iwicki also is entitled to piggyback registration rights with respect to options granted pursuant to his employment letter agreement.